alberto-bottarini/laravel-telegram-event-output/README.md

 php artisan vendor:publish --provider=irazasyed/telegram-bot-sdk
 ```

-Edit `config/telegram.php` or `.env` and add your Telegram chat id.
-This will be the chat/group that will receive Laravel notification.
+Edit `config/telegram.php` or `.env` and add your Telegram API token id.
+This will be provided by BotFather.
+[Here](https://core.telegram.org/bots) you can find some documentation.

 Improve your `App\Console\Kernel` with a new Trait: